-Rebecca Collins 3 of 4
+Rebecca Collins 4 of 4

-Sion Laurence Jones 2 of 4

 Brian Roland Walker 3 of 4

-Simon Rooke 1 of 4

-Nathan Wakefield 2 of 4
+Nathan John Wakefield 4 of 4

 John Sinclair 3 of 4

-Registered number: 07343534
+Registered number:

 Corporate governance statement

 Compliance committee

 The Company has a Compliance Committee.
 The Compliance Committee is a permanent internal body having an informative and consultative role to fulfil the compliance requirements of the Licence, without executive functions, with powers of information, assessment, and presentations to the Board.
 Following consultation with the Gas and Electricity Markets Authority, on 17 December 2015 the Board appointed Henderson Loggie as Compliance Officer.
 Henderson Loggie is not engaged in the management or operation of the Company's Licensed transmission business system, or the activities of any associated business.
 The Compliance Officer is required to report to the Compliance Committee and the Boards of the Company at least once annually.